rgreenblatt/multi_hop/write_up.md

 Note that Gemini 3 Pro doesn't support disabling reasoning, so I use a somewhat hacky evaluation approach where I prefill the model on the OpenRouter API and consider responses incorrect if they return any reasoning.
 This evaluation approach might degrade performance via being very out-of-distribution and there is some small chance that these results significantly overestimate no Chain-of-Thought (CoT) performance because some fraction of the time the model is actually reasoning but OpenRouter isn't sending back the reasoning field.
 This also applies to evaluations of Gemini 2.5 Pro.
-I always use 20-shot prompting for Gemini models as this greatly reduces the rate these models reason.
+I always use 20-shot prompting for Gemini models as this greatly reduces the rate at which these models reason.
 I discuss how I do no-CoT evaluations on Gemini 3/2.5 Pro in [this appendix of my prior post](https://www.lesswrong.com/posts/Ty5Bmg7P6Tciy2uj2/measuring-no-cot-math-time-horizon-single-forward-pass#Appendix__scores_for_Gemini_3_Pro).

-Performance (at two hop latent reasoning) increases smoothly with filler tokens and problem repeats:
+Performance (at 2-hop latent reasoning) increases smoothly with filler tokens and problem repeats:

 ![](https://raw.githubusercontent.com/rgreenblatt/multi_hop/master/eval_results/performance_vs_f_2hop.png)
 ![](https://raw.githubusercontent.com/rgreenblatt/multi_hop/master/eval_results/performance_vs_r_2hop.png)

 (I don't show Gemini models because for some settings of filler and repeats they return reasoning at much higher rates, making this graph much less meaningful.)

-I also evaluate a broader range of models on this task (just showing 2 hop and 3 hop results with whatever yields the best performance between filler counting to 300, 5 repeats, or no filler/repeats to save space):
+I also evaluate a broader range of models on this task (to save space, I just show 2-hop and 3-hop results with whatever yields the best performance out of filler counting to 300, 5 repeats, or no filler/repeats[^only]):

+[^only]: I display which of these was used on the bar if the bar is tall enough.

 ![](https://raw.githubusercontent.com/rgreenblatt/multi_hop/master/eval_results/all_models_2_3_hop.png)